mirego/absinthe_security/README.md

 )
 ```

-Your custom configure (with all of `AbsintheSecurity`’’s checks) might look like this:
+Your custom configuration (with all of `AbsintheSecurity`’s checks) might look like this:

 ```elixir
 defmodule MyAppGraphQL do